QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 When to Upgrade to Pro

-The $19/month Pro plan adds automated bank feeds, saving approximately 2-4 hours per month in manual transaction entry.
-For businesses valuing time at $25/hour or more, the automation pays for itself immediately.
+The $19/month Pro plan adds automated bank feeds, which can save several hours per month in manual transaction entry.
+For most businesses, the time savings justify the cost quickly.

 Who Should Choose Wave